 What Is a Camshaft?

-Before you can break down how a camshaft works (and how it’s different from the crankshaft), you need to first understand — what is a camshaft?
+Before you can break down how they work (and answer the question what do cams do?), you need to first understand what a camshaft is!

 The simplest way to define a camshaft’s function is that it turns rotational motion into reciprocal motion.
 Sounds confusing?
 Let’s break it down.